bright/new-www/content/blog/what-plants-can-teach-you-about-leadership.md

 ## **7. Get rid of weeds** ✂️

 Every gardener has to learn how to weed like a pro to keep their plants healthy.
 Removing unwanted plants from our garden is something many people just hate.
-But with an appropriate approach we can make weeding a less painful experience. **Maintaining a healthy, properly-functioning garden is no different than maintaining a healthy proper-functioning team and work environment.** Eliminate [toxic factors and behaviours](https://www.gottman.com/blog/the-four-horsemen-recognizing-criticism-contempt-defensiveness-and-stonewalling/) in you team as quick as you can.
+But with an appropriate approach we can make weeding a less painful experience. **Maintaining a healthy, properly-functioning garden is no different than maintaining a healthy proper-functioning team and work environment.** Eliminate [toxic factors and behaviours](https://www.gottman.com/blog/the-four-horsemen-recognizing-criticism-contempt-defensiveness-and-stonewalling/) in you team as quickly as you can.

 <YouTubeEmbed url='https://www.youtube.com/watch?v=1o30Ps-_8is&t=1s' />